 Dr. Troy Hicks is an award-winning expert in digital literacy, writing instruction, and teacher education.

-Troy is author of Crafting Digital Writing (2013) and The Digital Writing Workshop (2009) as well as a co-author of Because Digital Writing Matters (Jossey-Bass, 2010), Create, Compose, Connect!
-(Routledge/Eye on Education, 2014), Connected Reading (NCTE, 2015), Research Writing Rewired (Corwin Literacy, 2015), Coaching Teacher-Writers (Teachers College Press, 2016), Argument in the Real World (Heinemann, 2017), and From Texting to Teaching (Routledge/Eye on Education, 2017).
+Most recently, he is the author of Mindful Teaching with Technology: Digital Diligence in the English Language Arts, Grades 6-12 (Guilford Press).
+Also, Hicks is author of the Heinemann titles Crafting Digital Writing (2013) and The Digital Writing Workshop (2009) as well as a co-author of Because Digital Writing Matters (Jossey-Bass, 2010), Create, Compose, Connect!
+(Routledge/Eye on Education, 2014), Connected Reading (NCTE, 2015), Research Writing Rewired (Corwin Literacy, 2015), Coaching Teacher-Writers (Teachers College Press, 2016), Argument in the Real World (Heinemann, 2017), From Texting to Teaching (Routledge/Eye on Education, 2017), Ask, Explore, Write!
+(Routledge/Eye on Education, 2020), and Creating Confident Writers (W. W. Norton, 2020).
 His edited collection, Assessing Students’ Digital Writing (Teachers College Press, 2015) features the work of seven National Writing Project teachers.
-Hicks has authored or co-authored over 30 journal articles and book chapters and blogs regularly at hickstro.org.
+Hicks has authored or co-authored over 40 journal articles and book chapters, and he blogs at hickstro.org.

 Troy’s presentation at the Fall 2019 #TheEdCollabGathering